 Any production site that produces flash gas can reduce emissions by adding a vapor-recovery system.
-Some sites (such as in Canada and the US)

-Figure 3: Vapor-recovery units can divert flash gases so they can be sold must have these by regulation for tanks that release more than a set volume of gas.
-Elsewhere, vaporrecovery systems may be added for economic benefit, if the recovered gas is worth more than the cost of adding vapor recovery, or because of a voluntary corporate policy.
+Some sites (such as in Canada and the US) must have these by regulation for tanks that release more than a set volume of gas.
+Elsewhere, vapor-recovery systems may be added for economic benefit, if the recovered gas is worth more than the cost of adding vapor recovery, or because of a voluntary corporate policy.

-Vapor-recovery systems can be designed to recover more than 90% of gas that might otherwise be vented or flared.6 However, as recovering vapor almost always requires compression and other equipment, the value of the recovered vapor that can then be sold must be compared against the initial and operating costs of all parts of a vaporrecovery system.
+Vapor-recovery systems can be designed to recover more than 90% of gas that might otherwise be vented or flared.9 However, as recovering vapor almost always requires compression and other equipment, the value of the recovered vapor that can then be sold must be compared against the initial and operating costs of all parts of a vapor-recovery system.